Ahmed Belhoul Al Falasi: The UAE consolidates the concept of sustainable learning in order to achieve development goals

 His Excellency pointed out that innovation is one of the national axes aimed at achieving a diversified and flexible knowledge economy led by skilled Emirati competencies, and reinforced by the best expertise to ensure the sustainability of comprehensive national development.

-The participation of the UAE in the main sessions and special meetings of the Forum and side events, which extend back more than 20 years, confirms the keenness of the UAE leadership to consolidate international cooperation and seek integrated solutions by supporting international dialogue and unifying efforts within the scope of institutionalizing international cooperation.
+The participation of the UAE in the main sessions and special meetings of the Forum and side events, which extend back more than 20 years, confirms the keenness of the UAE leadership to consolidate international cooperation, and to seek integrated solutions by supporting international dialogue and unifying efforts within the scope of the institutionalization of international cooperation.
 To anticipate a better future for current and future generations, in light of the changes facing the world in the areas of development, economy, business, climate, the Fourth Industrial Revolution, women’s empowerment and other issues that are of great importance within the UAE’s general policy and strategy towards the future.

 strategic partnership

-Through its participation in Davos this year, the country is keen to enhance its pioneering role and consolidate its position as a major player on the global stage and a major partner in international decision-making, by focusing on the importance of concerted efforts to enhance development opportunities and cooperation between various countries of the world.
+The country is keen, through its participation in Davos this year, to enhance its pioneering role and consolidate its position as a major player on the global stage and a major partner in international decision-making, by focusing on the importance of concerted efforts to enhance development opportunities and cooperation between different countries of the world.

 The UAE is considered one of the first countries to support the World Economic Forum, and it comes within the framework of completing the strategic partnership between the UAE and the World Economic Forum, which was translated through a number of agreements, including economic, social, developmental, and those related to international councils and hosting conferences, in the context of seeking to find mechanisms to deal with Global variables and accelerated technological transformations.